-Refer to Department of Planning and Environment (DPE) for interpretation of 'incremental risk' in societal risk assessment for new developments of comparing the proposal against the cumulative risk of other developments in the area has been used when presenting the results.
+26 MASTER PLAN VISION of comparing the proposal against the cumulative risk of other developments in the area has been used when presenting the results.
+Update for the inclusion of the commercial office scheme, including consequence results of incidents.
 The commercial scheme as presented in this Planning Proposal was included in the updated modelling.
-This is included in the updated report.
-The risk contributors (incident types) have been identified in the model outputs chart.
+The existing cumulative F-N curve must be compared with an updated F-N curve including the population from the proposed future development This is included in the updated report.
+Update the report to address a) risk contributors to the incremental risk and rank them b) assumed population distribution of the 1640 persons The risk contributors (incident types) have been identified in the model outputs chart.
 The modelling assumptions used for population distribution, inside/outside population, and risk mitigations have all been outlined in the updated report.
-The recommended risk mitigations have not been included in the modelling, hence the results as presented do not enjoy any benefit from these mitigations.
+The recommended risk mitigations have not been c) whether the risk was assessed for persons inside and outside the building, and at different levels in the building, and d) how the risk mitigation in design suggested in Ref.1 have been addressed in the incremental risk assessment. included in the modelling, hence the results as presented do not enjoy any benefit from these mitigations.
+If the updated F-N curve for the area still falls within the ALARP and the incremental risk is deemed marginal, the development cannot be precluded.
 This was a statement only, however the updated results do fall into the ALARP range.
+The emergency response plan for the Westfield Eastgardens complex must include response to a dangerous goods transport accident near the intersection of Denison Street and Wentworth Avenue.
 This is a management recommendation that can be incorporated at DA stage.
+There must be a public address system in the Eastgardens complex to notify shoppers of the actions to take in the event of a dangerous goods transport accident that may affect he car park on Wentworth Avenue.
 This is a management recommendation that can be incorporated at DA stage.
+Overshadowing Overshadowing impact to the five most impacted dwellings to the south of Wentworth Avenue was deemed not supportable.
+It was clarified that there were no plans to change to the zoning or density of these properties in the foreseeable future as part of the Local Strategic Planning Strategy process and LEP updates.
 The massing of the largest commercial office tower was remodelled, and it now gives rise to an acceptable level of additional overshadowing the residential properties located on the southern side of Wentworth Avenue on June 21.
-The impacts to the existing dwellings (apart from 5 existing dwellings) are minor and do not impact on the
+The impacts to the existing dwellings (apart from 5 existing dwellings) are minor and do not impact on the ability of these properties to comply with the solar access requirements specified under existing DCP controls.